NZ's second Covid-19 death: What we know about coronavirus outbreak at Chch rest home

 Health authorities announced today that a woman who lived at Rosewood Rest Home and Hospitals at Woodham Rd in Linwood had died in Burwood Hospital after contracting the virus.

-Director of Public Health Dr Caroline McElnay told media today that the woman's family were unable to visit her after she and 19 other residents were transferred to Burwood Hospital.
+Director of Public Health Dr Caroline McElnay told media today the woman's family were unable to visit her after she and 19 other residents were transferred to Burwood.

-Staff did all they could to provide her comfort before her death, which is New Zealand's second coronavirus-related fatality.
+Staff did all they could to provide her comfort before her death yesterday, which is New Zealand's second coronavirus-related fatality.
+She had a number of age-related health conditions, and recently tested positive for Covid-19.

-The Rosewood coronavirus cluster is Christchurch's first, with 21 cases (confirmed and probable), one of which was recorded in the past 24 hours.
-Those cases include staff members.
+The Rosewood coronavirus cluster has 21 cases (confirmed and probable).
+The first case was confirmed on April 3.
+Three days later there were at least 12.

-The woman, who had a number of age-related health conditions, died yesterday and recently had returned a positive test.
+On the Ministry of Health website the cluster's origin is defined as "overseas exposure", and Canterbury DHB has said it is highly likely a staff member brought the virus into the unit, given strict visiting restrictions under the level 4 nationwide lockdown.

-Some people displaying symptoms at the rest home hadn't been tested because of their particular vulnerabilities and the distress it would cause them, the ministry said, but they were being treated as probable cases.
+Some people displaying symptoms at the rest home hadn't been tested because of the distress it would cause them, the ministry said, but they were being treated as probable cases.

 The privately owned facility has two specialised dementia care units and had a total of 64 residents.

-CDHB chief executive David Meates said the DHB expressed its deepest sympathies to the family of the 90-year-old woman who died, and asked that their request for privacy is respected.
+CDHB chief executive David Meates expressed his deepest sympathies to the family of the deceased woman, and asked that their request for privacy be respected.

-On Monday, Meates authorised the transfer of 20 residents from its hospital level dementia facility to Burwood Hospital and an acting manager for Rosewood Rest Home be appointed effective immediately.
+On Monday, Meates authorised the transfer of the 20 residents from its hospital level dementia facility to Burwood, and appointed an acting manager for the rest home, saying this was because the facility manager is in self-isolation, as are other staff.

-In addition to the 20 residents who have been transferred to Burwood Hospital today, there are an additional 44 residents with dementia remaining at Rosewood Rest Home in two separate wings.
+In addition to the group transferred to Burwood, there are an additional 44 residents with dementia remaining in two separate wings of the rest home.
+The DHB has brought in extra staff, and a deep clean of the vacated buildings has been done.

-While the residents are at Burwood Hospital, Rosewood Rest Home was to carry out a deep clean of affected wings before the residents move back when the DHB knows that all residents are clear of infection.

-Due to the large number of Covid-19 infections, a large number of staff now have to self-isolate (including the facility manager) – which is why the DHB says it appointed a temporary manager and is assisting to identify replacement staff at very short notice.

 Clusters have increasingly become the centre of the New Zealand coronavirus epidemic, overtaking overseas transmission as the main source of the virus.
 The Ministry of Health defines a cluster as a group of Covid-19 cases linked because those infected were in the same place.